WilliamJPriest/GO-CLI-Checklist/readme.md

 </p>

-# **Go Cli Checklist**
+# **GO Cli Checklist**

-Welcome to Go CLI Checklist, this is a CLI / Tui based Task manager.
+Welcome to my GO CLI Checklist, this is a CLI / TUI based Task manager.
 Everything is stored locally so there's no need to be online or fear forgetting your password.

 ## **Basic Setup**
 ---